Photos or folders are missing in Lightroom

 Remember when you imported the files into Lightroom in the first place, you needed to make, or choose, a destination folder on your hard drive that would store those files?

 If you right click on the missing image in Develop mode and choose Go To Folder In Library, Lightroom will open the Navigator function and highlight the folder where the file was stored at the time of import.
 If that little folder image has a question mark over it, then this signifies that the folder is missing from the computers hard drive.
 If you backed up that folder to an external hard drive then you need to look there.

 This will at least show you what you called the folder at the time of import

 It may be that you changed the name of your folder, moved the folder to a new location (external hard-drive) or deleted the folder (accidentally or not).

 The main thing to keep in mind is that when importing into Lightroom, the image files are not physically stored in the program itself, but into the destination folder that you chose.
 If you have shifted that folder or renamed it, then the Lightroom catalogue will not find the image or images you want to work on.

-The good news is your images are not usually lost.
+The good news is your images are not usually missing or lost.
 You just need to look on your hard drive or external drive to find them.